-Following are some of the resources i've discovered that i've found helpful for a wide variety of research projects.
+Following are some of the resources that i've found helpful for a wide variety of research projects.
 If you have any to share, please contact me or leave a comment.

 General purpose search engines